 After two public demos and a slew of balance changes, Nioh is shaping up to be a wonderfully unique take on the likes of Dark Souls and Bloodborne.
 Set in feudal Japan, Nioh takes inspiration from Japanese folklore with a range of undead minions and mythical beasties to contend with.
 It’s brutally challenging, and much like Dark Souls, doesn’t hold your hand as you explore its beautifully punishing world.

-For Honor - February 14
+For Honor - Out Now

 Platform: PS4, Xbox One, PC

 Developed by Ubisoft Montreal, this action hack and slash features the likes of medieval knights, vikings and samurai duking it out in some truly epic battles.
 Offering both single and multiplayer modes, For Honor is a truly unique experience that favours melodic strategy over reckless button mashing.
 Now’s the time to get your friends together and sharpen your digital swords.

 Persona 5 - April 4

 Platform: PS4, PS3